SabreTalk

 SabreTalk is a discontinued dialect of PL/I for the S/360 IBM mainframes running the TPF platform.
 SabreTalk was developed jointly by American Airlines, Eastern Air Lines and IBM.
 SabreTalk is known as PL/TPF (Programming Language for TPF).

+In 1973, Eastern Air Lines' computing division was selling the SabreTalk compiler for US$95,000.

 SabreTalk programs still run in the British Airways Flight Operations system (FICO) under ALCS, using a commercially available automatic converter to translate SabreTalk programs to C programs.
 Both the Reservations and Operations Support System (OSS) of Delta Air Lines were developed using both SabreTalk and IBM 360 Assembler.
 Although development is currently restricted to C++, the majority of Delta's programming platform remained in Sabretalk until recently in the 2010s.